verhas/repl/BUILTINS.md

 ```

 to get detailed help on the command `exit`.
 You can also get help on any other command.
 You can also use
 command names that are aliases.
-In this case the help text will tell you what command the alias stands for and in
+In this case, the help text will tell you what command the alias stands for and in
 case you need help on that command you can provide the name of that command.
 You can also abbreviate the name
-of the command in case the command name is abbreviatable.
-Note that some commands, like `exit` can not be abbreviated
+of the command in case the command name is allowed to be abbreviated.
+Note that some commands, like `exit` cannot be abbreviated
 for safety reason.

 ## `exit` the application